-Out of the box, our default CLI PHP setting is 7.3, soon to be updated to 7.4 out of the box.
-However, on some older servers, this may still be set to the default of PHP 7.2.
+Out of the box, our default CLI PHP version is set to PHP 7.4.
+In the near future, this will be updated to be 8.0 out of the box.

-Here’s an example of this error from a site where SSO was failing to generate a login link:
+This caused problems not just with Composer but other programs as well – here’s an example of an error from a site where SSO was failing to generate a login link:

 Your Composer dependencies require a PHP version ">= 7.3.0".
 You are running 7.2.25-1+ubuntu18.04.1+deb.sury.org+1.
 Error Code: 100 | PHP Errors stopping SSO Link creation, please check logs....

-Here Composer is using the CLI PHP version, and not the FPM one that is used by sites.
-Switching the PHP version of your sites will not fix this specific issue as this only changes the PHP version for FPM.
+Here Composer is using the CLI PHP version and not the FPM/LSPHP version that is used by your websites.
+Switching the website PHP version of your sites would, therefore, not fix this issue.

 To check your CLI PHP version, you can run the following command: